 The General Manager is responsible for the security and maintenance of their local area network.

-CPR-2.3.1 In order to maintain security, passwords shall comply with cybersecurityCybersecurity best practicespractice.
+CPR-2.3.1 In order to maintain security, passwords shall comply with cybersecurity best practices.
 Users shall not disclose their passwords to others or record/post their password where it can be compromised.

 CPR-2.3.2 Certain sensitive information, such as personally identifiable information, will be only accessible by the senior members of the General Manager’s team.
 If senior members of the General Manager’s team depart, those members’ security rights shall be terminated immediately.